 Nigeria is Africa's most populous country; more than 175 million people call it home and its gross domestic product is the highest on the continent, as well.
-It's remarkably diverse too: the Giant of Africa has more than 500 ethnic groups within its borders, each with their own rich history, traditions, and language.
+It's remarkably diverse, too: the Giant of Africa has more than 500 ethnic groups within its borders, each with its own rich history, traditions, and language.

 It's also a great travel destination for anyone fascinated by history and anthropology, as it's one of the cradles of human civilization.
 A flight to Nigeria can take you back to humanity's earliest days; there's evidence of ancient populations dating as far back as 9,000 BC.

 You'll start, as most visitors do, in either Lagos or Abuja, both of which are easily accessible.
 Megacity Lagos is the largest metropolitan area in Africa, with well over 20 million residents.
 The economy of the country revolves around the port city on its southwestern tip, but Lagos has also developed its own distinct cultural importance.
 Lagos has a vibrant music scene and a thriving soccer culture.
 If you're looking for some sunshine, check out Bar Beach, Lekki Beach, and Badagry Beach.

 Abuja, built specifically for the purpose of overseeing the government, became the country's capital in 1991.
 It houses the Presidential Complex, the Supreme Court, and the massive monolith Zuma Rock, as well as the Nigerian National Mosque and Nigerian National Christian Centre.
 Other interesting tourist attractions to check out include Millennium Park, Kajuru Castle, the Yankari Game Reserve, Cross River National Park, and the stunning Awhum Waterfall located in Enugu.